-Former Representative Liz Cheney is back in the news, filling the niche she has carved out for herself – that is, criticizing fellow conservatives.
+Former Representative Liz Cheney was back in the news a few months back, filling the niche she has carved out for herself – that is, criticizing fellow conservatives.

 Cheney, who became something of a martyred figure through her efforts to rebuke former President Donald Trump, is now making headlines for rebuking Governor Ron DeSantis.

 Specifically, Cheney said that DeSantis was “wrong” for saying that the Russo-Ukraine War was not in the “vital national interests” of the US but was rather a “territorial dispute” amongst European nations.

 “This is not a ‘territorial dispute,’” Cheney wrote in a statement to The New York Times.
 “The Ukrainian people are fighting for their freedom.
 Surrendering to Putin and refusing to defend freedom makes America less safe.”

 Cheney, for example, once criticized Trump’s praise of Russian President Vladimir Putin, saying the praise would help the US’s “enemies.”

 Cheney also said Representative Marjorie Taylor Greene was “against freedom” for attempting to end US aid to Ukraine.
 Cheney even has a nickname for Republicans who are not gung-ho about supporting Ukraine: the “Putin wing of the GOP.”